olebole/irafdoc/doc/daophot.centerpars.rst

   noise model assumed for the data.
 Pairs of pixels in the clipping region, r &gt; <i>rclip</i> / <i>scale</i> are tested in the same manner as those in the cleaning region.
 However the sigma employed is the sigma of the sky background.
-DAOPHOT users should leave clean set to <tt>"no"</tt>.
+DAOPHOT users should leave clean set to <span style="font-family: monospace;">"no"</span>.
   </p>
   <p>
   New centers are computed using the centering algorithm specified by